PrestaShop/open-source/content/maintainers-guide/releasing-prestashop/final-steps.md

 {{% notice tip %}}
 **Congratulations!**

-The release is now complete, you can close the Relese Tracker GitHub issue.
+The release is now complete, you can close the Release Tracker GitHub issue.
 {{% /notice %}}

 [docker-repository]: https://github.com/PrestaShop/docker